kfahn22/supershape/README.md

 ## Shaders

   You can also render fun SUPER shapes using a shader.
 To do this in p5.js, you must load a frag file.
 It utilizes the GPU, so the rendering is very fast.
-You can make some really crazy awesome shapes using a shader.
-Shaders use ray-marching instead of rendering a mesh on vertices.
+You can make some crazy awesome shapes using a shader, which use ray-marching instead of rendering a mesh on vertices.
 If you are not familar with ray-marching, here are some excellent resources.

- Inigo Quilez has done pioneering work on shaders and is the co-creator of shadertoy, another  place you can write shaders.
-His website contains a wealth of information on shaders!!
+ Inigo Quilez has done pioneering work on shaders and is the co-creator of shadertoy, which is another place you can write shaders.
+His website contains a wealth of information on shaders.

   - [Inigo Quilez website] https://iquilezles.org
   - [Inigo Quilez youtube channel] https://www.youtube.com/c/InigoQuilez

- Jamie Wong has a great article on Ray Marching and Signed Distance Functyions.
+ Jamie Wong has a great article on Ray Marching and Signed Distance Functions.
- [Ray Marching and Signed Distance Functions] http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/
+ [- Ray Marching and Signed Distance Functions] http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/

  Here are some wonderful tutorials by Daniel Shiffman:
  - [Ray Casting 2d Coding Challenge] https://thecodingtrain.com/challenges/145-ray-casting-2d